section-engineering-education/engineering-education/content/articles/machine-learning-using-pandas-profiling-and-scikit-learn-pipeline/index.md

 Pandas profiling is a Python library that performs an automated Exploratory Data Analysis.
-It automatically generates a dataset profile report that gives useful insights.
-We can know which variables to use and which ones we can drop using the profile report.
+It automatically generates a dataset profile report that gives valuable insights.
+For example, we can know which variables to use and which ones we can drop using the profile report.

 A machine learning pipeline is used to automate the machine learning development stages.
 These stages are dataset ingestion, dataset preprocessing, feature engineering, model training, model evaluation, making predictions, and model deployment.